MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition-records.md

 - Reviewers can view either pending or completed dispositions, and export that list as a .csv file.

 > [!NOTE]
-> Disposition reviews require an Office 365 Enterprise E5 subscription.
+> Each person that participates in a disposition review requires an Office 365 Enterprise E5 subscription.

 A disposition review can include content in Exchange mailboxes, SharePoint sites, OneDrive accounts, and Office 365 groups.
 Content awaiting a disposition review in those locations is deleted only after a reviewer chooses to permanently delete the content.